BIOL275-MSUM/eda-tdedvall/README.md

 question would relate to ecological conservation and in what human disturbed areas solidago altissima growth frequency is higher.
 As well as, studying how plants can better adapt to the rapidly growing human disturbed areas.
-I predict that the frequency of solidago altissima will be higher in the region of Canada, due to less human disturbed areas.
+Although the species can tolerate the rough conditions created by humans, I would predict for solidago altissima to have a higher species frequency in less human disturbed area, such as Canada.
+Areas disturbed by humans can create harsh terrain for life to survive in.
+Certain negative characteristics present could prove to be nutrient taxing, along with other threats that could pose a greater risk to the fitness of solidago altissima.

 # Introduction